erickeliab/LinuxTerminalReference/README.md

 __There are basically three types of permissions in linux__
 1. Read – permission to view content
 2. Write – permission to modify/add
-3. Execute – permission to ran a program
+3. Execute – permission to run a program

 __These permissions have number values to represent them__
 -	Read(r) – 4